-Virgin Atlantic adds 2 new routes from Manchester to India
+Virgin Atlantic cancels plans to fly from Manchester to India

 Virgin already serves both Mumbai and Delhi from London Heathrow.
-The addition of the Manchester service gives Brits living in the North a closer connection for getting to India.
+The addition of the Manchester service would have given Brits living in the North a closer connection for getting to India.

-The timing of this route announcement and subsequent first service comes at an interesting time.
+While the cancellation of these planned route launches is disappointing, it’s not all that surprising.
 The airline industry — and Virgin Atlantic specifically — have been completely upended by the pandemic and its effects on travel.

 Featured photo by Kriangkrai Thitimakorn/Getty Images.